top of page

 You do not need a mental health care plan to work with a nurse practitioner.

-A detailed discussion about your current concerns, symptoms, and what brought you to seek help.
+Sharing your story: A relaxed discussion about your current concerns, what you are experiencing, and what brought you in.

-The aim is to gain a comprehensive understanding of your situation to develop an effective and personalised treatment plan.
-It's also a chance for you to ask any questions you might have.
+The aim is to gain a comprehensive, "whole-person" understanding of your situation so we can build a personalised plan together.
+Most importantly, it’s a dedicated time for you to ask any questions you might have about me, the process, or how we will work together.

 We understand that sometimes appointments need to be rescheduled or cancelled.
 We require at least 24 hours notice if you need to change or cancel your appointment.